 Purpose of the Seniors Program

+Love & Involvement.
 In Romans 12:9-16, Paul told the Christians in Rome that: “Love must be sincere.”
 He said, “Hate what is evil; cling to what is good.
 Be devoted to one another in brotherly love.
 Honor one another above yourselves.
 Never be lacking in zeal, but keep your spiritual fervor, serving the Lord.
 Be joyful in hope, patient in affliction, and faithful in prayer.
 Share with God’s people who are in need.
 Practice hospitality…Live in harmony with one another.”
-Paul was writing to all of the Christians in Rome.
+In our Seniors Program, we seek to display a genuine love that includes and involves everyone in the group.

 There is nothing shameful about attaining the age that puts one in the senior group.
-In fact, Proverbs 16:31 states, “A gray head is a crown of glory; It is found in the way of righteousness.”
+In fact, Proverbs 16:31 states, “A gray head is a crown of glory; it is found in the way of righteousness.”
 I hope that as we have matured physically we have also matured spiritually, and as such, are even more prepared to serve the Lord than when we were younger.
-As seniors, we are a group of people who definitely have common bonds, both physically and spiritually.
-In this congregation, there are seniors still working and retired workers who possess a wealth of both spiritual and physical knowledge and experience, which can be very beneficial to those with whom we share this common bond of age.
+As seniors, we are a group of people who have many common bonds.
+In this congregation, there are seniors still working and some who are retired.
+They are many who possess a wealth of spiritual and physical knowledge and experience.
 We are a people educated and experienced in many different fields, such as: service, teaching, health, social life, business, government, and so much more.
 The Seniors’ Program is about this group of individuals encouraging and admonishing one another to greater spirituality, service, and physical well-being.

 The “senior age” can be a time of great enjoyment, but it can also be a time of greater need, perhaps more than at any other time in life.
 Who can better relate to such needs than brothers or sisters in Christ who share similar experiences?
 Won’t you please come and share your blessings and experience with us?
 What a source of inspiration and comfort we can be to each other!